Blogs

 • ICT third-party providers

-1. Focus on Operational Resilience
+2. Focus on Operational Resilience

 DORA introduces uniform standards for cybersecurity, risk management, incident reporting, and resilience testing across EU member states, which simplifies compliance and operational requirements.
 For executives, this presents an opportunity to leverage unified frameworks across international operations, eliminating the need to navigate different regulatory requirements in each member state.

-1. Third-Party Risk Management
+3. Third-Party Risk Management Revolution

 One of the regulation's most significant impacts is its stringent oversight of third-party ICT service providers.
 Executives must ensure that their vendors are compliant, as financial institutions will be held accountable for the resilience and cybersecurity practices of their suppliers.
 Non-compliance could result in severe penalties, including fines of up to 1% of global turnover for critical third-party providers.

-Regulativ’s DORA Automation Platform offers a comprehensive solution by automating third-party risk assessments, vendor contract monitoring, and regulatory reporting to ensure that organizations meet DORA’s third-party risk requirements seamlessly.
+Regulativ's DORA Automation Platform offers a comprehensive solution by automating third-party risk assessments, vendor contract monitoring, and regulatory reporting to ensure that organizations meet DORA's third-party risk requirements seamlessly.
+Our platform integrates with existing technology risk management frameworks to provide end-to-end visibility.

-1. Incident Reporting and Threat Intelligence Sharing
+4. Incident Reporting and Threat Intelligence Revolution

 DORA mandates structured incident reporting and encourages threat intelligence sharing within the financial ecosystem.
 For senior executives, this means ensuring that their organizations have the capability to classify, report, and respond to cyber incidents in real time.
-Regulativ’s platform streamlines this process by automating incident classification, enabling rapid compliance with DORA’s rigorous reporting timelines.

-1. Government Oversight and Penalties
+5. Enhanced Government Oversight and Accountability

 Financial entities and ICT third-party providers are subject to oversight by national competent authorities and EU supervisory authorities like the European Banking Authority (EBA) and the European Securities and Markets Authority (ESMA).
 Non-compliance with DORA's requirements can lead to operational restrictions, financial penalties, and reputational damage, making it essential for C-level leaders to prioritize DORA compliance as a strategic objective.